waltterir/waltterir/README.md

 - Built a MuleSoft integration that polls the API for sensor state changes and sends real-time alert/recovery notifications to Slack.
 - MuleSoft Anypoint Studio, DataWeave, Slack Incoming Webhooks
   #### Update idea:
-    - Thinking switching pulling to push, sensor sends alert when error/normal
+    - Switching polling to push.

 🔹Book API
 - REST API with JWT auth, containerized and deployed on GCP VM.